sheddyranking/Microsolft-Power-Bi./README.md

 > `Sync Slicer`- Used to Synchronize two pages and Each Action taken by one will be affected by both.

 > Add alot of Columns in `X-axis` to Enable `Drill-down` in `Bar-chat`.

+> `Drill Through`: After Drill down- you can drag column to Drill through field and from the first page you can Drill through any connect pages to display the required Output.